Layens Horizontal Hive

 This type of horizontal hive is ideally suited to a more hands-off approach to beekeeping.
 The bees can be sustainably managed with minimal intervention to the brood nest and at the same time provide a modest crop of honey for personal use, conditions depending.

-The Layens Hive is constructed primarily from western red cedar.
-It has high insulation properties, aided by the use of cork and a wool blanket, helping the bees to maintain a stable, all year-round, brood nest temperature.
+This latest version of the Layens Hive is constructed primarily from a mix of British and Western Red cedar.
+It has high insulation properties, aided by an internal lining of 15mm Wool Wood , solid frame runners and a Wool Wood crown board, helping the bees to maintain a stable, all year-round, brood nest temperature.

-The hive includes 12 deep frames with a small wax starter strip on the top bars.
+The hive includes 13 deep frames with a wax covered starter strip.
 The bees are left to build their own comb as they see fit.

-The separate base that the hive sits on has a solid removable floor providing the option to monitor hive debris/varroa.
+There is a hinged lid and separate base that the hive sits on a removable floor providing the option to monitor hive debris.